 Jesse Lutabingwa, Associate Vice Chancellor for International Education and Development and Director of International Research and Development

-The Office of International Education and Development (OIED) is responsible for spearheading the global engagement efforts at Appalachian.
-Through a commitment to providing the highest level of service, OIED supports every aspect of global engagement, offering resources for domestic and international students, faculty and staff, visiting faculty and scholars and the local community.
-OIED and its campus partners create opportunities for students to understand the world and be active participants in it through the curriculum, co-curricular and extracurricular activities, relationships with scholars and students from around the world, education abroad programs, grants and scholarships for collaborative research abroad and numerous cross-cultural programs.
+The Office of International Education and Development (OIED) spearheads the global engagement efforts at Appalachian State University.
+Through a commitment to providing exceptional support and resources, OIED empowers campus and community members to engage in transformational global experiences.
+OIED and its campus partners create opportunities for students to understand, and be active participants in, the world through curricular, co-curricular and extracurricular activities; relationships with scholars and students from around the world; education abroad programs; grants and scholarships for collaborative research abroad; and numerous cross-cultural programs.

-The Education Abroad Office facilitates education abroad program options for undergraduate and graduate students during their studies at Appalachian State University.
-Education abroad programs come in all shapes and sizes from spending a few weeks abroad as part of a short-term faculty-led or partner program, to a semester or yearlong program, gaining professional experience doing an international internship, helping out a community on an international service-learning program, doing research abroad, to completing your student teaching abroad.
+The Education Abroad unit facilitates education abroad program options for undergraduate and graduate students during their studies at Appalachian.
+Education abroad programs come in all shapes and sizes, from spending a few weeks abroad as part of a short-term faculty-led or partner program to a semester or year-long study abroad program, gaining professional experience doing an international internship, explore and serve alongside an international community on an international service-learning program, conducting research abroad, and student teaching abroad.

 OIED offers scholarships each year for students who participate in education abroad programs, as well as for degree-seeking international students studying at Appalachian.
-To assist students with finding funding sources for their education abroad experiences, OIED provides regular scholarship workshops, one-on-one advisement, and support with essay preparation for national scholarships, including the Fulbright Student Award, Benjamin Gilman International Scholarship, Critical Language Scholarships, and Boren Scholarships and Fellowships.
-OIED also coordinates the application process for the Fulbright Student Award with a committee of faculty and staff across campus.
-Students receive support in choosing program and destination options, writing essays, connecting with international partners for research grants and submitting applications.
+To assist students with finding funding sources for their education abroad experiences, OIED maintains a searchable scholarship database, provides regular scholarship workshops, one-on-one advising, and support with essay preparation.

 International Research And Development